Mdhvince/minimal-rec-sys-module/README.md

 ```
 rec = r.Recommender(df_items=movies_test,                       # df that contains all unique items with description and more
                     df_reviews=reviews_test,                    # df that contains interactions between users and items
-                    based_similarity_col='text_description',    # The column name that you want to based on to compute similarity between items
                     item_name_colname='movie',                  # The title column of the df (this can be use with the 1st df or the 2nd, that why I wanted the same name for both)
                     user_id_colname='user_id',                  # The name of the user id column
                     item_id_colname='movie_id',                 # The name of the item id column